 Starting a new business is exciting … and expensive.
-A Babson College report found the median initial funding requirements to start a business topped $88,500 — and 95 percent of entrepreneurs use personal funds to cover those costs.
+According to a 2020 LendingTree article, the median initial funding requirements to start a business across all sectors was $142,961 — and some industries had much higher averages.

-2. Staff extras: Although salaries are the biggest expense associated with hiring staff, the cost of benefits adds up and might not be factored into your budget calculations.
-The costs of workers compensation insurance, employment taxes, healthcare and paid vacations can add about 20 percent of the employee’s base salary.
+Although salaries are the biggest expense associated with hiring staff, the cost of employee benefits adds up and might not be factored into your budget calculations.
+The costs of workers compensation insurance, employment taxes, healthcare and paid vacations can add significantly to the employee’s base salary.
+Typically, these costs comprise about 30 percent of the employee’s total compensation package.

-3. Insurance: A business needs to be protected.
-While there are no standard costs for business insurance, the U.S. Small Business Administration estimates that annual premiums for general liability insurance range from $750 to $2,000.
+A business needs to be protected, and the amount of coverage you need depends on your specific company.
 You might also need property insurance, product insurance and errors and omissions coverage.
-Talk to your Farm Bureau agent about the cost of comprehensive coverage for your specific business.
+Talk to your Farm Bureau agent about the cost of coverage for your specific business.

-5. Memberships: Belonging to industry associations or local chambers of commerce can help with networking and professional development but membership comes at a cost.
-Consider the dues important to startup costs but review your memberships annually and only renew those that are providing ROI.
+Belonging to industry associations or local chambers of commerce can help with networking and professional development, but membership comes at a cost.
+While these dues are important at startup, be sure to review your memberships annually and only renew those that are providing a return on investment (ROI).

-6. Merchant fees: In 2016, the number of debit card transactions reached almost 70 billion, representing $2.56 trillion in charges.
-Banks and card issuers charge merchant fees to process these transactions and those fees, which range from 1.43 to 3.5 percent, can take a bite out of the bottom line.
+The Federal Reserve reports that nearly one-third of consumer purchases are paid for with debit cards.
+Banks and card issuers charge merchant fees to process these transactions, and those fees, which range from 1.55 to 3.5%, can take a bite out of the bottom line.
 Since paying with plastic is so prevalent, these fees must be considered part of the cost of doing business and should be included in the budget.